Stretching Geometry

 When you move geometry that's connected to other geometry, SketchUp stretches your model.

-To stretch your geometry, select the Move tool () and click and drag any of the following:
+To stretch your geometry, select the Move tool ().
+Clicking and dragging different parts of an entity will give the following results:

 Resizing surface entities

 In a surface entity, if you click and drag a control edge, you resize the surface entity without distorting the geometry.
-You create a surface entity by extruding an arc, circle, or polygon; see Softening, Smoothing, and Hiding Geometry as well as articles about arcs, circles, and polygons for details.
+You create a surface entity by extruding an arc, circle, or polygon.
+See Softening, Smoothing, and Hiding Geometry or the articles about arcs, circles, and polygons for details.

 Bending faces with Autofold

 In SketchUp, faces must remain planar.
+To help with that, SketchUp uses a feature called Autofold.
 If you stretch geometry in a way that bends a face, Autofold makes a crease so that all the faces in your geometry remain flat.
-The following figure shows before-and-after examples of Autofold's handiwork.